14 Answers to Common Computer Questions You’re Afraid to Ask

 Many services you use every day are cloud-based and involve everything from document storage and backup to communications, entertainment, business applications, and much, much more.
 Common examples of cloud services include Google Drive, Microsoft 365, Dropbox, Netflix, Zoom, Salesforce, and even Facebook!

-Don’t Let Your IT Questions Go Unanswered
+Don’t Let Your Computer Questions Go Unanswered